Levittown

-The first Levittown home sold for $7,900 and in a short period of time, 17,000 units were sold, providing homes for 84,000 people.
-In addition to normal family dwellings, Levittowns provided private meeting areas, swimming pools, public parks, and recreational facilities.
+The first Levittown house sold for $7,900 and in a short period of time 17,000 units were sold, providing homes for 84,000 people.
+In addition to single-family dwellings, Levittowns provided private meeting areas, swimming pools, public parks, and recreational facilities.

 Production was modeled on assembly lines in 27 steps with construction workers trained to perform one step.
-A house could be built in one day, with 36 men, when effectively scheduled.
-This enabled quick and economical production of similar or identical homes with rapid recovery of costs.
+A house could be built in one day, with 36 workers, when effectively scheduled.
+This enabled quick and economical production of similar or identical houses with rapid recovery of costs.
 Standard Levittown houses included a white picket fence, green lawns, and modern appliances.
 Sales in the original Levittown began in March 1947.
-1,400 homes were purchased during the first three hours.
+1,400 houses were purchased during the first three hours.

+The houses were, by later standards, quite small: 750 sqft, with no basement or porch.